hoytchang/Stock-Classifier/README.md

 In general, the scatter plots look very noisy, and visually it does not appear to readily seperate the data points into sectors.  <br>

 ### K-Nearest Neighbors Model

+Running `k_nearest_neighbor.py` will clean up the data, and build a model and test it.
+First, it removes outliers, then removes the sectors with too few data points.
+The data is split into 80% training and 20% test.
+Using scikit-learn, a K-Nearest Neighbor model is built using the training data, and is tested using test data.
+This process is done 10 times for cross-validation.
+The average accuracy is around 0.23.
+Considering there are 8 sectors, random guessing would result in 1/8 = 0.125.
+So the model we built is a bit better than random guessing, but not by much.

+### How to improve the model

+Better feature selection might come a long way towards improving the accuracy of the model.
+The data is very noisy, and some of the features look like they have more predictive power than other features.
+Finding newer better features, or even removing useless features could help.  <br>

+Instead of using only the latest quarter's financial data, historic financial data could be used.
+We could also use the standard deviation of a financial ratio, because we expect some types of companies to be stable over time, while other companies are more variable over time.  <br>

+There could be a lot of variability within a sector, so instead of predicting sector, we could predict the industry within a sector.
+However, this would increase the number of categories, and we would need to make sure we have enough data points. <br>

+A more sophisticated model might help.
+A neural network, for example, might be able to use complex relationships in the data that a simple model cannot.